textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Dev preview theme names](https://docs.textpattern.com/img/dev-preview-theme-names.png)

 The first, greyed-out name is the theme currently *active* on that section (i.e. live in the front-end of your website).
 But it’s *greyed out*; making clear you are not in live/active context here!
-The second, non-greyed theme is the development theme you are currently in context with.
+The second, non-greyed theme is the development theme you are currently in context with; in this example, ‘abc-my-new-theme’, overriding the default Textpattern theme, four-point-eight.

-In the image above, for example, we see the development theme, abc-my-new-theme, overriding the default Textpattern theme, four-point-eight.
-That is because we clicked the Preview link of that development theme when in the Themes panel.

 Page and style assignments to sections have always been standard, required Textpattern procedure, but now they are done in context of theme packages; really tying the building blocks together.
 Here you can see what they are and access the templates via the development environment.

 ![Dev preview assets links](https://docs.textpattern.com/img/dev-preview-assets-links.png)

 If you ever see an asset name indicated in red with a greyed-out name in front of it.
 It means the theme version of that asset has been deleted or otherwise not present in the theme.
+The greyed-out name reflects the live template that is working underneath the development theme’s overriding context.

 ![Dev preview assets links](https://docs.textpattern.com/img/dev-preview-assets-links-red.png)

-The red is a warning: If you deployed the theme at this point to live status (e.g. using the **With selected** controls, selecting ‘Developer preview’, and choosing the ‘Deploy to live’ option)…
+The red is a warning: If you deployed the theme at this point to live status (e.g. using the ‘Developer preview’ function from the **With selected** menu), your front-end presentation would break because you do not have the missing asset in place as assigned.

 ![Dev preview assets links](https://docs.textpattern.com/img/dev-preview-deploy-live.png)

-Your front-end presentation would break because you do not have the missing asset in place as assigned.

-The greyed-out name reflects the live template that is working underneath the development context override.

 There are options for dealing with a situation like this.
-First, you browse back to the Pages panel (or Styles panel, if that were the case), where you will already be in context of the current theme (because Textpattern keeps you in context as you browse throughout the back-end panels until you change out of that context), and re-create the missing template.
-If  you return to the preview context again via the Themes panel, you’ll see the red indication is gone.
+First, you can click the red link for the asset, taking you directly to the asset panel with a new blank template in context ready to be created upon Save.
+Return to the theme preview again and you will see the red indication is gone.

 Or you could assign a different asset template to the section.
-It has to already exist, of course, so create the template, if necessary, in the appropriate asset panel as in the first option’s case, then return to the preview context as described, and select ‘Change theme/page/style’ function with the ‘Development’ option checked, and re-assign the new template, starting with the theme assignment first.
+It has to already exist, of course, so browse to the appropriate panel (Pages or Styles), if necessary, and create the template or style in the first place.
+Then return to the theme’s preview, select the ‘Change theme/page/style’ function with the ‘Development’ option checked, and re-assign the new template, starting with the theme assignment first.

 ![Dev preview change assets](https://docs.textpattern.com/img/dev-preview-change-assets.png)

-Or, if you really didn’t want that missing asset, nor any alternative from the current theme, you could use the other option on the ‘Developer preview’ selection — ‘Reset to live’ — to bring the live template to surface, into the development preview context.
+Or, if you really did not want that missing asset, nor any alternative from the current theme, you could use the other option, ‘Reset to live’, via the ‘Developer preview’ function mentioned earlier to bring the live template to surface, into the development preview context.

 ![Dev preview reset to live](https://docs.textpattern.com/img/dev-preview-reset-to-live.png)